Floods in Singapore: 20 October

-Monday, 28 October 2013
+28 October

 Flash floods hit Chai Chee after a heavy downpour in the afternoon, leaving some vehicles stranded.
 The flood at the junction of New Upper Changi Road and Chai Chee Road made the roads, at one point, impassable to traffic.
 The waters subsided in half an hour.
 By 5pm, the road was once more passable for traffic.

-Wednesday, 30 October 2013
+30 October

 Vehicles were left stranded at the junction between Chai Chee Road and New Upper Changi Road after the area was flooded again.
-Heavy rain also caused flash floods at the same junction on Monday, 28 October.
+Heavy rain also caused flash floods at the same junction on 28 October.

-Sunday, 3 November 2013 and Monday, 4 November 2013
+3 and 4 November

 On Sunday, heavy rain caused flash floods in Chai Chee again in the afternoon, leaving some vehicles stranded.
 Heavy rain also caused flash floods in the same junction on Wednesday, 30 October and Monday, 28 October.

 On Monday, flash floods were reported at a number of locations following heavy rain in the afternoon.
 Affected areas were Dunearn Road (between Yarwood Avenue and Binjai Park), junction of Sunset Drive and Sunset Square, slip road from Clementi Road to Ulu Pandan Road, junction of Clementi Avenue 4 and Commonwealth Avenue West, and Lorong Kismis.
 The slip road from Clementi Road to Ulu Pandan Road was not passable to traffic for 15 minutes.
 The heaviest rainfall was recorded at Ngee Ann Polytechnic rain gauge station, at 86.6mm from 3 pm to 4.40 pm.
 It peaked between 3.30 pm and 4 pm, with a rainfall of 51.8mm.

 2018

-Monday, 8 January 2018
+8 January

 On Monday morning, flash floods were reported along Tampines Road, Jalan Nipah, Sims Avenue/Tanjong Katong Road junction, Arumugam Road, the junction of Bedok Road and Upper Changi Road East and Tampines Ave 12 junction.

-Wednesday, 24 January 2018
+24 January

 Heavy rain on Wednesday evening caused flash floods in parts of western and central Singapore.
 Outram Road was covered in muddy water and barriers from a construction site were spotted floating in the middle lane of the road and obstructing vehicle.
 Flooding also took place at Jalan Boon Lay and International Road.

-Saturday, 10 November 2018
+10 November

 Flash floods were reported along Choa Chu Kang Way to Choa Chu Kang Avenue 1, Bukit Batok West Avenue 5 (near Esso petrol station and Bukit Batok Driving Centre).
 PUB claimed that about 100mm of rain was recorded between 4.40pm and 6pm at Bukit Panjang, 40 per cent of the average monthly rainfall in November.

 2019

-Monday, 3 June 2019
+3 June

 Heavy rains on Monday afternoon led to flash floods over Commonwealth Lane and Craig Road at approximately 1.24pm, with both lanes affected.
 Four minutes later, floodwaters subsided along Commonwealth Lane.
 At 2.06pm, it is also reported that flooding in Craig Road have also receded.

-Monday, 2 December 2019
+2 December

 Heavy rain in the afternoon has led to flash floods over Jurong East and Choa Chu Kang, making traffic impassable at a point of time.